robinmattern/AIDocs_test1-robin/README.md

           git clone "https://github.com/robinmattern/AIDocs_test1-robin.git" AIDocs_test1
         - This could take a while.
 You may have to enter your password to set .sh permissions.

-          Please change into the project folder: cd AIDocs_test1 You can now work on it in VSCode with: code AIDocs_test1*
+          After changing into the project folder: cd AIDocs_testR and setting your PC_CODE in the script, run-tests.sh

           cd AIDocs_test1/._2
         npm warn deprecated @aws-sdk/protocol-http@3.374.0: This package has moved to @smithy/protocol-http